Gas gangrene can develop after certain types of surgery or injuries.

 Sometimes the bacteria in soft tissues produce large amounts of gas as a waste product.
 The gas can form bubbles and blisters in tissue.
 Often, the infection blocks small blood vessels.
-As a result, the infected tissue dies, leading to gangrene.
+As a result, the infected tissue dies.
 The dead tissue enables the clostridial infection to spread even faster.
-Gangrene is more likely to develop when muscle is infected than when only the skin is infected.
+Gas gangrene is more likely to develop when muscle is infected than when only the skin is infected.

 Causes of Gas Gangrene